Platformatory/blog/_posts/2024-08-02-Simplifying-Infrastructure-with-IaC-and-Kafka.md

 ## **Pulumi for Infrastructure as Code**

 Choosing the right Infrastructure as Code (IaC) tool is essential, as each offers distinct benefits.
 IaC automates infrastructure provisioning and reduces human error.
 Pulumi, for example, can provision a wide range of cloud resources available in Confluent Cloud.
 To use the Confluent Cloud provider in Pulumi, it must be configured with the appropriate credentials to deploy and update resources.

-Similarly, Pulumi's Kafka provider can be used to manage any Kafka resources.
-Like the Confluent Cloud provider, it also requires credentials for deploying and updating resources.
+Similarly, Pulumi's Kafka provider can be used to manage any Kafka resources on various platforms like AWS, Azure Native, GCP, Digital Ocean, and Aiven.
+It also requires credentials for deploying and updating resources.
 In this section, we’ll focus on using Pulumi to provision Confluent Cloud Topics and Connectors.

 Pulumi supports multiple programming languages, including Python, TypeScript, Go, C#, Java, and YAML.
 For this blog post, we'll use TypeScript.
 Pulumi enables automation of the deployment process, leading to faster and more reliable infrastructure provisioning.
 The Pulumi provider we use is based on the official Terraform Provider from Confluent Inc., ensuring broad compatibility across various languages and platforms.

 **Provisioning Kafka Topics**